Ocean City, Maryland: 21st century

-In 2002, Ocean City undertook the most recent of many, multimillion-dollar, beach restoration programs, in an attempt to slow the westward migration of its beaches.
+In 2002, Ocean City undertook a multi-million dollar beach restoration program in an attempt to slow the westward migration of its beaches.
 The program pumped tons of sand from offshore and deposited it onto the beach.
 A dune line was also re-established in front of Ocean City's building line.
 Another similar project began after the 2006 tourist season closed.

-Ocean City continues to sprawl westward across the bay and toward Berlin and Ocean Pines.
-It was part of the Ocean Pines micropolitan statistical area until that was subsumed by the Salisbury metropolitan area.
-The resort area accommodates approximately 8 million visitors per year.

-The town supports a year-round population of about 7,000, with the town itself being a major employer.
-In the summer, businesses and government agencies are augmented with about 100 seasonal police officers, plus extra firefighters and other workers.
-Numerous events take place within the town during the shoulder-season, including Sunfest, Springfest, Bike Week, Cruisin' Weekend, Winterfest of Lights and Reach the Beach, which take place on the Boardwalk and/or in the Roland E. Powell Convention Center.

 In 2006, the city erected the Ocean City Firefighter's Memorial to honor local firefighters as well as firefighters who died in the September 11 attacks.
 In addition to a statue of a firefighter, the monument incorporates a piece of steel beam from one of the towers destroyed at the World Trade Center.

-Ocean City is home to the annual Maryland State Firefighters Convention.
-This is a week-long event in June, that honors the state's firefighters with events and contests at the Convention Center, and ends with a parade.
+The resort area was visited by approximately 8 million visitors in 2011.

+In 2022, the Town of Ocean City announced the Oceans Calling Festival, a four-day music event drawing major artists such as the Dave Matthews Band, Cyndi Lauper, The Lumineers, and Alanis Morissette.
+However, Hurricane Ian forced the event to be rescheduled for fall 2023.

+Ocean City continues to sprawl westward across the bay, toward Berlin and Ocean Pines.
+It was part of the Ocean Pines micropolitan statistical area until that was subsumed by the Salisbury metropolitan area.